Gayathri-Bluemeric/gp-jenkins/README.md

 $ bash -x cleanUp.sh
 $ bash -x setUp.sh
 ```
+> Note: If you are using pre-existing project, you can skipe the `Create Dependency Resource` part.
+Instead you have to export the below envs i.e, go with `Use Pre-existing Resource` part:

 ##### `Create Dependency Resource:`
-Create all the gpctl dependency resources (Registry, github scm(Need to be register gopaddle-demo handle), cluster & allocation policy):-
+GPCTL regression will automatically create all the gpctl dependency resources (Registry, github scm(Need to be register gopaddle-demo handle), cluster & allocation policy):-

 ```sh
 # Project Initial Setup.